MemBuilder: Reinforcing LLMs for Long-Term Memory Construction via Attributed Dense Rewards

 Advantages are computed via within-group normalization:

 where $\mu$ and $\sigma$ are computed over the $N$ rollouts, and $\epsilon$ is a small constant for numerical stability.
 The training objective is:

-where $\rho_{i,k}^{(m)} = \pi_\theta / \pi_{\mathrm{ref}}$ is the importance ratio for the $k$-th token of memory type $m$'s output.
-The contribution-aware weights $w^{(m)}$ scale the unclipped term, encouraging larger updates for high-impact components while preserving the clipping mechanism for stability.
+where $\rho_{i,k}^{(m)} = \pi_\theta / \pi_{\textrm{ref}}$ is the importance ratio for the $k$-th token of memory type $m$'s output.
+The contribution-aware weights $w^{(m)}$ scale both terms within the $\min$ operator, uniformly amplifying the objective for high-impact components while preserving the clipping mechanism for stability.